How Mortgage Rates Are Determined: A Guide

 Most people don’t think about the mortgage market unless they’re working to purchase or refinance a home.
 A mortgage is a home loan from a bank, mortgage lender or other financial institution.
 If you don’t know much about the mortgage market, it can sometimes seem like mortgage rates are set based on a sort of mysticism not meant to be understood by mere mortals.

-Mortgage rates are determined by a combination of market factors such as overall economic health, and personal factors such as your credit score, how you occupy your home and the size of your loan compared to the value of the property you’re purchasing.
+Mortgage rates are determined by a combination of market factors such as overall economic health and personal factors such as your credit score, how you occupy your home and the size of your loan compared to the value of the property you’re purchasing.

 While that’s the long and the short of it, we’ll jump into the details in the rest of this post so that you can be fully confident in your knowledge of mortgage rates and what you can do to get a favorable one.

-Market Factors That Affect Mortgage Rates
+Market Factors That Determine Mortgage Rates

 Before any personal factors are considered, mortgage rates are affected by a variety of factors in the financial markets.
 These include bond market impacts, with an assist from the Federal Reserve, as well as the ways the overall economy plays into this.

 We don’t tend to think of it this way because home is so personal for everyone, but at the end of the day, mortgages are just a big financial instrument.
 Like a lot of finance products, mortgages can be traded among investors.
 The particular mechanism for trading home loans is the mortgage bond.

 Also called mortgage-backed securities (MBS), mortgage bonds are collections of loans with similar characteristics such as down payment amount, credit score and the original investor in the loan (i.e. Fannie Mae or Freddie Mac or a government investor like the FHA or VA).

 Based on your personal characteristics, you get bucketed into an MBS.
 Investors who are choosing bonds make decisions about which bonds to buy based on their risk tolerance and desire for a certain rate of return.